Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 ---

-## 01 — CRUDE OIL TANKER
+## CASE 01 — UNKNOWN CONTACT → CRUDE OIL TANKER

-**Classification focus:** Hull form · Cargo deck · Deck piping · Superstructure · Bridge positioning · Dimensions
+**Intelligence Question** What vessel type is represented by the unidentified contact, and which observable characteristics support the classification?

 ![Crude Oil Tanker — Satellite Vessel Intelligence](assets/case-studies/Tanker.png)

+**Investigation type:** Satellite vessel classification
+**Objective:** Determine vessel class from overhead imagery
+**Initial assessment:** Unidentified commercial vessel
+**Final assessment:** Crude oil tanker
+**Confidence:** HIGH

-### Intelligence Assessment
+### Observation

-The observed vessel presents a long, broad hull with an extensive continuous cargo deck and limited deck obstruction across the central portion of the vessel.

-Key observable indicators include:

-- Raised forecastle and visible bow equipment.
-- Long, continuous cargo deck.
+- Long, broad hull
-- Distributed deck piping and cargo-handling infrastructure.
+- Continuous central cargo deck
-- Aft-positioned accommodation and superstructure.
+- Aft accommodation
-- Bridge located within the aft superstructure.
-- Funnel integrated toward the stern.
+- Visible deck piping
-- Absence of container stacks or prominent cargo cranes.
+- No container stacks
+- No prominent deck cranes
+- Tanker-like deck geometry

+### Competing Hypotheses

+**Assessment:**
-The combination of hull proportions, cargo-deck configuration, visible piping and aft superstructure is consistent with an **oil tanker**.

-The available structural evidence further supports a **crude oil tanker** hypothesis, although the specific cargo carried at the time of imaging cannot be established from visual imagery alone.
+The contact is assessed as an oil tanker with HIGH confidence.
+The combination of hull proportions, continuous cargo deck, tanker-specific piping and aft accommodation is inconsistent with container and bulk-carrier configurations.
+The available imagery supports a crude-oil-tanker hypothesis, although cargo carried at the time of imaging cannot be established from imagery alone.

-**Assessment:** Crude Oil Tanker
-**Status:** Underway
-**Confidence:** High

 ### Key Finding